Hypothetical answers to continuous queries over data streams: Adding negation

+\begin{proposition} There is an algorithm that decides whether a program $\Pi$ is $T$-stratified. \end{proposition} \begin{proof} We first show that we can decide whether $\gr\Pi$ contains a path that passes infinitely many times through distinct edges labeled with $-$.
+Indeed, we can build a finite subgraph $\gr\Pi^-$ of $\gr\Pi$ by not expanding any nodes labeled $p(T+k)$ if $\gr\Pi^-$ already contains a path from $p(T+k')$ to $p(T+k)$ for some $k'<k$.
+Since $\Pi$ only contains a finite number of rules with a finite number of literals in their bodies, this condition generates an upper bound on the timestamps of the nodes that appear in the graph; since the number of predicate symbols is finite, $\gr\Pi^-$ must also be finite.
+Furthermore, $\gr\Pi$ contains a path in the conditions described if either (i)~$\gr\Pi^-$ also contains such a path (i.e.~it contains a loop including an edge labeled with $-$) or (ii)~$\gr\Pi^-$ contains a path from $p(T+k')$ to $p(T+k)$ with $k'<k$ that includes an edge labeled with $-$.

-\begin{proposition} There is an algorithm that decides whether a program $\Pi$ is $T$-stratified, and in the affirmative case returns a finite representation of the strata. \end{proposition} \begin{proof} We show that: if the temporal dependency graph of $\Pi$ does not contain a path that passes infinitely many times through (not necessarily distinct) edges labeled with $-$, then $\Pi$ is $T$-stratified.
+Now we show that, if $\gr\Pi$ does not contain a path that passes infinitely many times through edges labeled with $-$, then $\Pi$ is $T$-stratified.

-Let $\gr\Pid$ be the graph of dependencies for $\Pid$ and $\gr\Pi$ be the temporal dependency graph for $\Pi$.
+Let $\gr\Pid$ be the graph of dependencies for $\Pid$.
 For each predicate symbol $p_t$ in $\Pid$, the graph $\gr\Pid$ contains a subgraph isomorphic to a subgraph\footnote{It may be a proper subgraph in case $t$ is low enough that some temporal arguments would become negative.} of the connected component of $\gr\Pi$ containing $p(T)$.
 In particular, $\gr\Pid$ contains infinitely many copies of $\gr\Pi$.

 Suppose that $\gr\Pid$ contains a path that passes infinitely many times through edges labeled with $-$, and let $p_t$ be a node in it with minimum value of $t$ (if $t$ occurs multiple times in the path, choose any one of its occurrences).
 Consider the isomorphic copy of $\gr\Pi$ embedded in $\gr\Pid$ where $p(T)$ is mapped to $p_t$.
 The whole path starting from $p_t$ must be contained in this copy, since the timestamps of all corresponding nodes in $\gr\Pi$ are greater or equal to $T$.